Fudenberg-Research-Group/ChIP-FRiP/README.md

 ### Modify Configuration file of snakemake
 Specify the locations of your input files (FASTQ and Bowtie index files) and output files, and choose whether to include spike-in normalization in the configuration file `config.yml`.
 Detailed explanations for each parameter are included in config.yml.
-If the experiment includes spike-in, set 'include_spikein' to true, and set 'index_primary' and 'index_spikein' according to the experiment.
+If the experiment includes spike-in, set 'include_spikein' to true, and set 'index_primary' and 'index_spikein' according to the experiment (the name should be the same one you used for creating bowtie2 index files, e.g. "hg38" used in bowtie2 index files, then put "hg38" here as well).

 ### Generating BAM/BED files

-Once the configuration file is set up, run the following command in the terminal to generate the required BAM/BED files:
+Once the configuration file is set up, run the following command in the terminal (you can use "pwd" command line to make sure the current working directory is "frip_sm/") to generate the required BAM/BED files:

 ```
 snakemake --use-conda --cores $Ncores --configfile config/config.yml